 The chief ingredient of this medicine is Gul-e-Banafsha.
-Gul-e-Banafsha is the flower of plant Viola odorata.
+Gul-e-Banafsha is the flower of the plant Viola odorata.
 It contains different types of chemical constituents including flavonoid, glycosides, alkaloids, steroids, terpenes, saponins and tannins.
-Banfsha is used in Unani medicine for treating respiratory ailments, bronchitis, whooping cough, fever, skin conditions, cystitis, throat infection and rheumatism due to its anti-inflammatory, diaphoretic, diuretic, emollient, expectorant, antipyretic and laxative properties.
-As it contains salicylic acid which is used to make aspirin hence effective for the treatment of headaches, migraine and insomnia.
+Banfsha is used in Unani medicine for treating respiratory ailments, bronchitis, whooping cough, fever, skin conditions, cystitis, throat infection and rheumatism due to it has anti-inflammatory, diaphoretic, diuretic, emollient, expectorant, antipyretic and laxative properties.
+As it contains salicylic acid which is used to make aspirin hence effective for the treatment of headaches, migraine, and insomnia.

-Khameera medicines were not used in Arabic and Persian period but are the invented by Indian Hakims during Mogul period.
+Khameera medicines were not used in the Arabic and Persian period but are invented by Indian Hakims during the Mogul period.
 The word Khamira in the Unani system of medicine indicates fermented confection.

 Khamira is a semi-solid preparation but neither thick like Majun nor liquid like syrup.
 It is prepared by adding a decoction of herbal drugs or powdered drugs to a base (Qiwam) made up of sugar or sugar with honey.
-Other than herbal ingredients, animal and mineral origin drugs are also mixed.
-After preparation of solution, it is so triturated that it become frothy and colour turns white due to mixing the air constituents in it.
+Other herbal ingredients, animal and mineral origin drugs are also mixed.
+After preparation of the solution, it is so triturated that it becomes frothy and the color turns white due to mixing the air constituents in it.
 Khamiras have been named on the basis of constituents used for the preparation.

-Khamiras usually act as a cardio-tonic, and tonic for brain, liver, and stomach, and is also used for various other ailments like palpitations, weakness of heart, weakness of principal organs, cough, cold, catarrh, including respiratory and nervous disorders.
-Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.
+Khamiras usually act as a cardiotonic, and tonic for the brain, the liver, and stomach, and is also used for various other ailments like palpitations, weakness of heart, weakness of principal organs, cough, cold, catarrh, including respiratory and nervous disorders.
+Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.

 - Synonym: Khamira-e-Banafsha, Khameera Banafsha